darrpama/SQL2_Info21_v1.0-2/README.md

 ##### 3) Create a stored procedure with output parameter, which destroys all SQL DDL triggers in the current database.
 The output parameter returns the number of destroyed triggers.

 ##### 4) Create a stored procedure with an input parameter that outputs names and descriptions of object types (only stored procedures and scalar functions) that have a string specified by the procedure parameter.

+💡 [Tap here](https://forms.yandex.ru/u/635ab43e2530c22087ef3597/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.